DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/intro/index.md

 - Beginner Friendly

-    Most of the configuration has been done for users in advance, including password rules, session timeout policies, etc., simplifying user operations and making it ready to use.
+    Most of the configuration has been done for users in advance, including password rules and session timeout policies, simplifying user operations and making it ready to use.

 ## Procedure